• Vivamus lobortis

 • Description:

-The contemporary(original) photograph of "Westboume" shows the that floors 2 and 3 reference the Georgian style.
-However the ground floor with asymetrically sized windows, slim and delicate shouldered architraves and decorative rusticated pilasters (at the place of the party wall) indicates a less austere elegance (HR) The ground floor includes entryways and colonnades as well as balconies accessible at the first floor level indicates an Italianate inspiration.
-HR
+Originally, the ground floor with asymetrically sized windows, slim and delicate shouldered architraves and decorative rusticated pilasters (at the place of the party wall) indicates an austere elegance.
+(HR) The ground floor includes entryways and colonnades as well as balconies accessible at the first floor level indicating an Italianate inspiration, within an overall Georgian style.
+HR.
+However, of greater importance from this achievement of architectural mood is the treatment of the first floor verandah as an open porch.
+Previously in St. Kilda (so far as it has been possible to discover) included an iron-roofed verandah ~ either single or double storied.

 • History: